-So this series aims to identify appealing FTSE 100 investment opportunities and during recent weeks I've looked at BP (LSE: BP), John Wood Group (LSE: WG), BT Group (LSE: BT.A), Rexam (LSE: REX) and IMI (LSE: IMI).
+So this series aims to identify appealing FTSE 100 investment opportunities and during recent weeks I've looked at Vodafone Group (LSE: VOD), GKN (LSE: GKN), Weir Group (LSE: WEIR), ITV (LSE: ITV) and Kingfisher (LSE: KGF).
 This is how they scored on my total-return-potential indicators (each score in the table is out of a maximum of 5):

-So there's a clear winner on the scoring with BP, but each share has its attractions:
+ITV wins on the scoring, but each share has its attractions:

 In a mixed recent trading update, Vodafone said that trading in Europe is still difficult despite growth in other markets.
 The firm has activities in over 30 countries and provides a wide range of services including voice, messaging, data and fixed broadband.
 More than 60% of Vodafone's customers are from emerging markets, and 15% of service revenue comes from data transmission, which has been growing at a 22% rate.
 Investors waiting for growth to add to total returns might be comforted by the, roughly, 6.5% dividend yield currently offered by Vodafone shares.
 That looks tempting.